viti95/FastDoom/README.txt

    cards won't work.
 This is a limitation of the Apogee Sound System.
  * Some executables will show snow issues on IBM CGA cards even if "-snow" parameter is used.
 This is due to technical limitations.
+ * Showing FPS on a debug card can show weird values if a Sound Blaster card is used, and can cause sound issues.
+This is due to port 0x80 being also used for DMA transfers.

  PCM Music format
  ----------------

  PCM Music format is unsigned 8-bit PCM, and supports 11025, 22050 or 44100 Hz frequencies.

+ Use SOX to convert files to RAW format, for example:

+ sox D_E1M1.ogg -r 44100 -e unsigned -b 8 -c 1 MUS_1.RAW

  Folders used for music are these:
  * Doom:     \MUSIC\DOOM1\MUS_*.RAW
  * Doom2:    \MUSIC\DOOM2\MUS_*.RAW
  * Plutonia: \MUSIC\PLUTONIA\MUS_*.RAW